JelleZijlstra/typeshed_client/README.rst

 Unreleased

+- Drop support for Python 3.8 and add preliminary support for Python 3.14
 - Search for names and imports in ``.py`` files in addition to ``.pyi`` files
 - Allow more redefinitions in stub files. ``OverloadedName`` objects can now contain ``ImportedName`` objects.